jeanliu-cmu-F24/MB-RGCN/README.md

 ```bash
 python MB_RGCN.py --gcn_list 4 4 4 4 --data tmall
 ```

+### Parameters
+- *gcn_list*: The gcn_list argument cannot be skipped.
+You should use the long option argument `--gcn_list`, followed by a sequence of integers with space as the delimiter.
+The sequence of integers stands for the # of layers at **each behavior block**
+  - for Beibei dataset, a integer sequence with a length of 3 shall be given, since the dataset comes with 3 behavior blocks by default
+  - for Tmall dataset, a integer sequence with a length of 4 shall be given, since the dataset comes with 4 behavior blocks by default

 ## References
 - The main body of our code (The recommender constructor, train and test pipeline, and the data handler) refers to the code by